Canon S120 Review

 Canon has also updated the PowerShot S120's 5x optical zoom lens.
 Although the actual and equivalent focal length range are unchanged -- you'll find everything from a generous 24mm wide angle to a modest 120mm telephoto, in 35mm-equivalents -- the Canon S120's lens is now brighter across the whole range.
 It's not a night and day difference, but you should find the new f/1.8 to f/5.7 optic makes it easier to shoot in low light than did the old f/2.0 to f/5.9 lens.
 It'll also be somewhat easier to isolate your subject from the background with depth-of-field blur, although this isn't really a strong point of any small-sensor compact.

 Another area which we singled out for improvement in the S110 -- and in which Canon has responded -- is Wi-Fi.
-The Canon S120 retains the wireless networking connectivity of its predecessor, but initial setup of the Wi-Fi connection should be easier, and there's no longer any requirement to install software on your computer.
+The Canon S120 retains the wireless networking connectivity of its predecessor, but initial setup of the Wi-Fi connection has been made easier, and there's no longer any requirement to install software on your computer.
 Canon's CameraWindow app for iOS and Android devices also now supports landscape orientation, as well as Android tablets.
 You'll still need to use the Canon iMAGE GATEWAY service to get your images and movies onto social networking sites, but the process should be more streamlined than it was in the past.
 You can also print directly via Wi-Fi to Canon's PIXMA MG7120 or MG5220 Wireless Photo All-in-One printers.
+[Read more about hands-on use of the S120's Wi-Fi features in our Shooter's Report part II.]

 Canon has added several new shooting modes to the PowerShot S120.
 The Star mode offers Star Nightscape, Star Trails, and Star Time-lapse Movie options, which do pretty-much what you'd think: the first exposes for sharply-defined stars behind a landscape, the second blurs them into star trails, and the third creates a video showing star motion across the sky.
 A Background Defocus mode aims to supplement the lens' depth-of-field blur for better subject isolation.
 There's also a handheld High Dynamic Range mode which takes multiple shots and boosts dynamic range, and a Smart Auto mode that recognizes -- and configures the camera for -- 58 different scene types.
 And of course, there's a popup flash for when you need to throw a little more light onto your subject.